 A treasure of artifacts, maps, and images tell the story of Erie Canal construction and canal life.

 • Climb aboard the Frank B. Thomson, a full-size replica canal boat.

 • Discover Syracuse history and all that makes the “Salt City” unique.

 • Explore canal history as a Towpath Detective.

 • Children’s interactive gallery includes “book nook” and puppet theater.

-Museum Hours: Open year-round, Monday thru Saturday 10am to 5pm and Sunday 10am to 3pm.
+Museum Hours: Open year-round, Tuesday – Saturday, 10am – 5pm; Sunday, 10am – 3pm.
+Monday by appointment for group tours.
 Also home to the Syracuse Heritage Area Visitors Center.
 Free admission.

 Your donations help:

 Your shopping donation will support our mission to research, preserve, interpret, and exhibit the artifacts, photos, and memories that bring our Erie Canal heritage to life.
 With your support, we will continue to educate, explore and inspire!